barrel/shopify-vite/packages/vite-plugin-shopify/README.md

 # vite-plugin-shopify

-`vite-plugin-shopify` aims to integrate Vite as seamlessly as possible with Shopify themes for a best-in-class developer experience.
+`vite-plugin-shopify` aims to integrate Vite as seamlessly as possible with Shopify themes to optimize your theme development experience.

 ## Features